GoodnessInc/fluid-style/README.md

 # fluid-style

-Makes a CSS clamp with a calc value that fluidly scales a value between values.
+Make a CSS clamp with a calc value that fluidly scales a value between values.

 ## Usage